am8850/ender3/README.md

 Once my printer was built.
 I had the printer Auto Home from the prepare setting in the LCD.
 This puts the nozzle outside the printing area.
 Then I turned off the printer and moved the nozzle to front left corner.
 I knew that my z-stop switch was install correctly because there was enough distance between the nozzle and the printing bed.
 Had I forced the nozzle to this position without a proper z-stop positon, I could have scratched the printing surface and the bed.
 Fortunately, this did not happen.
 I then proceeed to level the back right corner, the to right corner, and the back left corners.

 I originially used a business card to level the nozzle to the printing surface, but after a couple of prints, this was not working.
 I contacted a friend and he told me to use instead a non-folded sheet of paper to try to achieve a .1mm thickness.
 This works by putting the paper under the nozzle and bringing to a position where there's drag between the paper, nozzle and printing surface.

-After I level using the paper, I was succesful in printing my first few prints.
+After I leveled the bud using the paper, I was succesful in printing my first few prints.

 Leveling took a long time for me, and every time I printed something it seemed that I needed to readjust the leveling.
 I searched online for a faster way to do the leveling and fount the following video:

 https://www.youtube.com/watch?v=_EfWVUJjBdA

-The video also has a link to a Thingverse link for the gcode files he mentions in the video:
+The video also has a link to a Thingverse link for the gcode files the presenter mentions in the video:

 https://www.thingiverse.com/thing:3235018

 By using this gcode file, I have been able to set my bed leveling consistently and faster.

-## Printing temperature
+## Printing temperature (PLA)

 I have printed PLA both at 210C nozzle temperature and 65C bed temperature and at 200C nozzle temperature and 60C bed temperature.
 I had good results with both.
 Lately, I have been keeping the latter setting as it is the one that comes with Cura by default.